 The earliest mention of the Guides is in 1934 when Alderman Sturge-Cotterell showed visitors around Bath on Boxing day and Easter morning.
-The service appears to have continued, even during the period of the second World War.
-In 1951, during the Festival of Britain, daily walks were given from June to September but only for groups that had booked in advance.
+The walks developed further in 1951, during the Festival of Britain, daily walks were given from June to September due to the number of visitors to Bath.

 By 1960 formal training sessions were held for new volunteer guides.
 Local experts were engaged to give lectures on a wide range of subjects relating to the city.
-By 1975 the frequency of the walks increased to twice daily and on every day except Christmas day.
+During the 1970’s the frequency of the walks increased to twice daily and on every day except Christmas day.

-The guides are proud of the service they offer.
-It is free and no guide accepts a tip.
-The reward is the satisfaction of welcoming visitors from across the world and, on behalf of the Mayor, leading informative, interesting and entertaining walking tours of the beautiful and historic City of Bath.
+The Guides are very proud of the service they offer.
+It is free and no Guide accepts a tip.
+The reward is the satisfaction of welcoming visitors from across the world and, on behalf of the Mayor, leading informative and entertaining walking tours of the beautiful and historic City of Bath.

 If you’re interested in becoming a Guide, click here for more information.